With tanks and flyovers, Trump celebrates military in July 4 salute

-WASHINGTON (Reuters) - President Donald Trump will praise service members in the U.S. military on Thursday in an Independence Day speech against a backdrop of tanks and jet flyovers that critics said would politicize a popular national holiday.
+WASHINGTON (Reuters) - With tanks on display and jets flying overhead, President Donald Trump praised the military and urged young people to join the armed forces on Thursday in a celebration of Independence Day that critics said the president had politicized.

 Trump, a Republican who admired flashy displays of national pride and military strength in France, dismissed concerns ahead of the ceremony about the expense and militaristic overtones of the event outside the 97-year-old Lincoln Memorial, a symbol of national unity.

-“Today, just as it did 243 years ago, the future of American freedom rests on the shoulders of men and women willing to defend it,” he will say.
+He spoke positively about the military, and with well-planned choreography, told stories about each branch to introduce separate fly-overs of military aircraft.

-Trump was scheduled to give the speech at 6:30 p.m.
-ET (2230 GMT), followed by a concert on the U.S. Capitol lawn at the opposite end of the National Mall and fireworks, weather permitting.
+“For over 65 years, no enemy Air Force has managed to kill a single American soldier.
+Because the skies belong to the United States of America,” he said.

-Asked this week if he could give a speech that would represent all Americans, the Republican president said he thought he could and then launched into an attack on Democrats’ policies on healthcare and taxes.
+The speech was to be followed by a concert on the U.S. Capitol lawn at the opposite end of the National Mall and fireworks, weather permitting.

 Thousands of supporters wearing Trump’s signature “Make America Great Again” hats, along with opponents questioning the cost of the event, poured into the U.S. capital despite scorching temperatures and intermittent rain, while a diapered “Baby Trump” balloon sat next to a banner calling Trump a traitor.

-A U.S. flag was burned in front of the White House.
+Protesters burned a U.S. flag in front of the White House.

 “People are coming from far and wide to join us today and tonight for what is turning out to be one of the biggest celebrations in the history of our Country,” Trump tweeted early on Thursday, seeming to encourage crowds to descend on the monument-lined mall.

-Democrats charge the president with staging an out-of-place campaign rally.
-Though the White House has said his remarks would not be political in nature, the president has a history of veering off script with sharp partisan attacks even at events that are not meant to be overtly political.
+Ahead of the speech, Democrats accused the president of staging an out-of-place campaign rally, aware he has a history of veering off script with sharp partisan attacks even at events that are not meant to be overtly political.

 Flights were to be suspended at nearby Reagan National Airport from 6:15 p.m. to 7:45 p.m.
-ET (2215 to 2345 GMT) and then again later for the festivities.
-“Perhaps even Air Force One will do a low & loud sprint over the crowd,” Trump tweeted.
-The presidential plane was scheduled to do a flyover.
+ET (2215 to 2345 GMT) and then again for the later festivities.

 Trump supporters and opponents carried American flags and wore red, white and blue outfits.